 • The shape of the constellation is nothing that really stands out.

 Still, let’s take on the challenge and go find it.
-First things first.
+But first, here’s some general data about the constellation:

 When is the Aquarius Constellation Visible in The Sky